-A cryptanalyst can analyze chosen ciphertexts together with corresponding plaintexts.
-His goal is to acquire a secret key or to get as many information about the attacked system, as possible.
+During the chosen-ciphertext attack, a cryptanalyst can analyse any chosen ciphertexts together with their corresponding plaintexts.
+His goal is to acquire a secret key or to get as many information about the attacked system as possible.

-The attacker has capability to make the victim (who knows the secret key) decrypt a selected ciphertext and send him the result.
-Analyzing the chosen ciphertext and corresponding received plaintext, the intruder tries to guess the secret key which was used by the victim.
+The attacker has capability to make the victim (who obviously knows the secret key) decrypt any ciphertext and send him back the result.
+By analysing the chosen ciphertext and the corresponding received plaintext, the intruder tries to guess the secret key which has been used by the victim.

 Chosen-ciphertext attacks are usually used for breaking systems with public key encryption.
-For example, early versions of RSA cipher were vulnerable to such attacks.
+For example, early versions of the RSA cipher were vulnerable to such attacks.
 They are used less often for attacking systems protected by symmetric ciphers.
-Some self-synchronizing stream ciphers were attacked in that way.
+Some self-synchronizing stream ciphers have been also attacked successfully in that way.

-There are few practical adaptive-chosen-ciphertext attacks and rather this model is used for analysing security of a given system.
-Proving that this attack doesn't break the security confirms that any realistic chosen-ciphertext attack cannot be succeed.
+There exist rather few practical adaptive-chosen-ciphertext attacks.
+This model is rather used for analysing the security of a given system.
+Proving that this attack doesn't break the security confirms that any realistic chosen-ciphertext attack will not succeed.